 The Qatari legal landscape has long been restrictive towards women and girls; laws discriminate against women in relation to marriage, divorce, child custody and inheritance.
-Despite ratifying CEDAW in 2009, Qatar made reservations to numerous articles, including Article 9 (which grants women the right to pass on/retain their nationality) and Article 16 (which provides for the elimination of discrimination against women as they enter or exit a marriage).
+Despite ratifying CEDAW in 2009, Qatar made reservations to numerous articles, including Article 9 (which grants women the right to pass on/retain their nationality) and Article 16 (which provides for the elimination of discrimination against women as they enter or exit a marriage) (Musawah report, July 2019).
 The concept of male guardianship is incorporated into Qatari law and practices, which limits the freedom of women.
 Without it they may not be able to travel, work, attend university or marry.

-General limitations on women include being required to obey their husbands in the context of male guardianship (HRW 2021).
-They are also legally vulnerable to domestic violence and are legally restricted to inherit half of what a similarly situated male relative would receive (UNDP: "Qatar: Gender Justice and the Law").
+General limitations on women include being required to obey their husbands in the context of male guardianship (HRW 2022 country chapter).
+They are also legally vulnerable to domestic violence and are legally restricted to inherit half of what a similarly situated male relative would receive (UNDP: "Qatar: Gender Justice and the Law", last accessed 13 January 2023).
 Whilst rape is outlawed under Article 279 of the Penal code, there are no provisions against marital rape.

 Whereas the husband has the right to unilaterally divorce her, she must attain a judicial decree and risks losing access to her children (OECD, 2019).
 For this reason many women choose to stay in abusive marriages.